Photos by Chris Green, Stadium Journey

 Fans 4

 The fans at Watkins Glen International are once again a cross-section of sportscar racing diehards.
-New York racing fans are among the best in the country and know how to throw a great party – the camping grounds are full all weekend long, and the fans know who to cheer for when the race is on the line.
-In addition, Friday’s vintage reenactment will see fans line the street where the cars dive past for hours, propping up folding chairs to get a great view of the fun, much like one would see at a Fourth of July parade in a small town.
+New York racing fans are among the best in the country, and know how to throw a great party – the camping grounds are full all weekend long, and the fans know who to cheer for when the race is on the line.
+In addition, Friday’s vintage reenactment will see fans line the street while the cars dive past for hours, propping up folding chairs to get a view of the fun, much like one would see at a Fourth of July parade in a small town.

 Access 3

-Once at the track, parking is plentiful all around, but navigating the track’s tunnels, bridges, and walkways can be daunting, as the facility is rather large.
+Once at the track parking is plentiful all around, but navigating the track’s tunnels, bridges, and walkways can be daunting, as the facility is rather large.
 Track maps are placed throughout the venue, however, making getting from place to place a little easier.

-Return on Investment 5
+Return on Investment 3

 Extras 4